Teaching Artist Roster

 Individual teaching artists as well as nonprofit organizations that provide educational programming and employ teaching artists are eligible to apply.

-• 18 years of age or older at the time of application
+• a Virginia resident and 18 years of age or older at the time of application

-• skilled in working with children, youth, teachers, adults, seniors, veterans, and/or other populations
+• a professional artist skilled in working with children, youth, teachers, adults, seniors, veterans, and/or other populations

 • committed to differentiated instruction and effective teaching methods to reach all learners